barretb/barret-creative-hugo/content/posts/gaming/the-dd-30-day-challenge-day-1-how-you-got-started/index.md

 ---
-title: "The D&amp;D 30 Day Challenge - Day 1 – How you got started"
+title: "The D&D 30 Day Challenge - Day 1 – How you got started"
 date: "2017-10-12"
 categories:
   - "gaming"